jekyll/jekyll/docs/_tutorials/custom-404-page.md

 The procedure is just as simple as configuring Apache servers, but slightly different.

 The nginx configuration file depends on the system in which it is installed.
 In most systems, it is the `nginx.conf` file, which is usually located inside `/etc/nginx/` or `/etc/nginx/conf/`.
 However, in other systems like Ubuntu, you would have to look for a `default` nginx configuration file, containing server related information, which is usually located inside `/etc/nginx/sites-available/` or `/etc/nginx/sites-enabled/`.
-Depending upon the system in which nginx is installed, add the following to the nginx configuration file, _i.e._ either to `nginx.conf` file or to `defualt` file:
+Add the following to your nginx configuration file, _i.e._ either to `nginx.conf` file or to `default` file:

 ```nginx
 server {